NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 being performed if you are confident with you reason to do so (e.g. use of a meta-kernel not following NAIF's convention.)

-Running in label generation mode
-""""""""""""""""""""""""""""""""

-Using this mode will also change the file name of the NPB by-product files.
-The ``_release_`` part of the name will be changed to ``_labels_`` to indicate that the run did not generate a release but rather labels for a specific targeted release (the release number part of these files will be incremented.)

-If the ``labels`` parameter

 ``-l --log``
 ^^^^^^^^^^^^